Category Archives: Project: Enfield Himalayan

 giant

 I spent weeks online tracking down a 21-inch alloy rim with the safety lip suited to converting to tubeless.
-They were rare, but not anymore it seems.
+They used to be rare, but not anymore it seems, as OEM spoked tubeless wheels become a ‘thing’ on adventure bikes.

 tl-supermotocivitanova21

 A quote to build that rim onto my Himalayan hub and seal it with BARTubeless (done in Italy) came in at £420.
 A quote to do the same for my AT: new 2.15 GLM rim £135; S/S spoke set and wheel build £105; Airtight TL band £120; post £21 (£381).
-Some find the GLM a bit soft.
+Some claim the GLM rim is a bit soft.

 More research unearthed Japanese Excel Takasago TL rims in 21-inch, but only a 1.60 size (left; p/n ICK408, and below) which is OK for dirt bikes but not adv twins.
 Talon in the UK import them at £165; I bought a pair in Italy for a lot less and have kept one for a rainy day.
 This rim has an unusually deep well which should make for easy tyre mounting, even after you’ve sealed it whichever way.